Robbie Fulks

-Robert William "Robbie" Fulks (born March 25, 1963) is an American alternative country singer-songwriter, instrumentalist and long-time Chicago, Illinois resident.
-He has released 13 albums over a career spanning more than 30 years.
+Robert William "Robbie" Fulks (born March 25, 1963) is an American alternative country singer-songwriter, instrumentalist and long-time resident of Chicago, Illinois.
+He has released 15 albums over a career spanning more than 30 years.
 His 2016 record Upland Stories was nominated for a Grammy for Best Folk Album and the song "Alabama at Night" was nominated for a Grammy for Best American Roots Song.

 Early life

 Fulks was born in York, Pennsylvania, the son of a school teacher father.
 He grew up in small towns in southeastern Pennsylvania, the Blue Ridge Mountains area of Virginia, and the Piedmont region of North Carolina.
-Fulks' family moved often when he was young, until they eventually settled in North Carolina when he was 12.
-Fulks considers North Carolina his childhood home.
-Fulks has a younger brother named Jubal.
+Fulks's family moved often when he was young, eventually settling in North Carolina when he was 12, and Fulks considers North Carolina his childhood home.
+He has a younger brother named Jubal.

-Fulks was exposed to music through his family, where everyone played a different instrument, from his Aunt Stella on banjo, his Aunt Mildred on violin, and his mother on autoharp to his father playing guitar.
-Through this immersion, Fulks picked up his aunt's banjo when he was six and started playing guitar at age 11.
+Fulks was exposed to music through his family in which everyone played a different musical instrument, from his Aunt Stella on banjo, his Aunt Mildred on violin and his mother on autoharp, to his father playing guitar.
+Fulks picked up his aunt's banjo when he was six and started playing guitar at age 11.

-In 1980, he graduated from Carolina Friends School.
-In 1980 at the age of 17, Fulks moved to New York City and attended Columbia College, Columbia University, with the class of 1984.
+He graduated from Carolina Friends School in 1980 at the age of 17 and moved to New York City, where he attended Columbia College, Columbia University with the class of 1984.